Candidates Tournament: Results of Candidates Tournaments

+The incumbent champion Bobby Fischer refused to defend his title at the World Chess Championship 1975, and his challenger Anatoly Karpov won by forfeit.
+(At the time, the Candidates was a knock-out event, so the 1974 Karpov–Korchnoi Candidates final match – a best of 24 games, like world championships in the period 1951–1972 and 1985–1993 – arguably became a de facto world championship in retrospect.)
+Magnus Carlsen refused to defend his title at the World Chess Championship 2023 and was replaced by the runner-up of the Candidates Tournament, Ding Liren.

 Interzonal and Candidates tournaments (1948–1996)

-Split titles (1997–2006)
+Split titles (1997–2005)

 After 1996, interzonals ceased to exist, but FIDE continued to organize qualifying zonal tournaments.

-Reunified title (since 2007)
+Reunified title (since 2006)

 After the reunification of the FIDE and "classical" titles, the Chess World Cup and FIDE Grand Prix series were introduced as qualification for the Candidates Tournament.
 The Swiss-system FIDE Grand Swiss was introduced in the latter half of 2019, acting as another qualification path for the 2020 Candidates Tournament.